christokita/news-belief-at-scale/README.md

-# Measuring and simulating belief in news articles at the scale of the social media ecosystem
+# Measuring receptivity to misinformation at scale on a social media platform

 This is the code for the paper:
 > Tokita CK, Aslett K, Godel WP, Sanderson Z, Tucker JA, Nagler J, Persily N, Bonneau RA.
 (2024).
 Measuring receptivity to misinformation at scale on a social media platform.
 PNAS Nexus.